-This policy course covers the immense landscape of what policymakers have to cover, the training teaches the tools and techniques needed to get to better decision making and improved real-world outcomes.
+This policy course covers the immense settings of what policymakers have to cover, the training teaches the tools and techniques needed to get to better decision making and improved real-world outcomes.
 This day course incorporates the use of case studies and exercises and is ideal for those who need to hit the ground running in policy-making.

 At first glance Whitehall can seem complex in the policy-making landscape, it has multiple departments, agencies and ALB’s (Arm’s Length Bodies).
 This can make trying to understand it intimidating.
-To successfully work with or in Government an understanding of its inner workings is highly recommended.
+To successfully work with or in government an understanding of its inner workings is highly recommended.
 Learn to resolve the over-complications by allowing individuals to comprehend the structures and relationships between institutions that make Whitehall.

-Lead Trainer: Jo Clift has worked at the heart of Government for over 20 years, most notably in the Cabinet Office.
+Lead Trainer: Jo Clift has worked at the heart of government for over 20 years, most notably in the Cabinet Office.
 In that, her time she has worked with ministers who include Lord Peter Mandelson and Sir Oliver Letwin.
 During extensive years of experience, she has also worked in Number 10 Downing Street in the Prime Ministers Press Office too.

 A key course for policymakers and those interested in the process.
-This expert-led training looks at failure to implement proper policy practices.
+This expert-led training in looks at failure to implement proper policy practices.
 This can result in financial waste and disruption for ordinary citizens.
 Methods of delivering policy in the most resourceful way for all parties involved are to explore and ensure that going forward is a more holistic approach of implementation to take.

 Lead Trainer: Ruth Knox is currently a Senior Policy Fellow for The Health Foundation.
-Before this, she was a Senior Civil Servant in four Government departments: Foreign Office, where she was head of operations; Home Office, where she led counter-terrorism work and the Department of Health.
+Before this, she was a Senior Civil Servant in four government departments: Foreign Office, where she was head of operations; Home Office, where she led counter-terrorism work and the Department of Health.

 A specialist course at the Civil Service College, This training will equip attendees with a detailed understanding of how the PQ system works and the settings in which it occupies.
 The specificity of drafting briefs will be delved into and the answers and questions themselves which may come to light.
 This is a signature course for any involved as well as those interested in the process, this programme is continually updated regularly and made bespoke because of the changing nature of PQA.